FutureICWorkforce_Foundation-01

 • Cross-Sector Flexibility: Supported policies that enable talent to move between public and private sectors, fostering career flexibility and driving innovation.

-• Upskilling & Retraining: Underscored the importance of ongoing technical and soft skills training, including communication, critical thinking, and teamwork.
+• Upskilling and Retraining: Underscored the importance of ongoing technical and soft skills training, including communication, critical thinking, and teamwork.

 Download Now!